Our Services

 What is a Nuclear Stress Test?

-A nuclear stress test usually involves taking two sets of images of your heart — one set while you are at rest and another set after you're exercising on a treadmill.
+your heart — one set while you are at rest and another set after you're exercising on a treadmill.
 It's performed similar to a routine exercise stress test, but provides images that can show areas of low blood flow through the heart and areas of damaged heart muscle.
 If you are unable to do the stress/exercise portion on the test, you may be injected with an intravenous medication that increases blood flow to your heart muscle — simulating exercise — for the test.
 A nuclear stress test is used to gather information about how well your heart works during physical activity and at rest.
 It's performed similar to a routine exercise stress test, but provides images that can show areas of low blood flow through the heart and areas of damaged heart muscle.

 Initially, the patient is injected intravenenously with a nuclear isotope and then placed under the nuclear camera where images at rest are taken.
 These images serve as the baseline functionality of the heart at rest.
 Then, the patient will have electrodes placed on his or her chest to record an electrocardiogram throughout the duration of the exercise portion of the test.
 The patient will be asked to walk on the treadmill for a few minutes.
 During this time, the difficulty of the test may increase to further gage the heart’s response to stress.
 Medical staff will be interacting with the patient throughout the exercise portion in order to record any symptoms being experienced.
 During the treadmill exercise, the patient will be injected again with a dose of the nuclear isotope.
 Once the exercise portion is completed, patients will be allowed to leave and will be given a return time or 1 to 2 hours later.
 Upon return, patients will go under the nuclear camera to capture the final stress images post exercise.
 The entire test should last 4-6 hours.